webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

                                             duplicate pages can be skipped. -1 m eans never skip duplicate pages
                                                           [number] [default: -1]
+      --dedupeConcurrent                    If set, immediately add deduped URLs to the main dedupe index instead of to uncommittedcrawls.
+This allows d
+                                            edupe of concurrently running crawls
+                                            , but makes cancelling or failed cra wls potentially lossy
+                                                      [boolean] [default: false]
       --saveState                           If the crawl state should be seriali zed to the crawls/ directory.
 Defaul
                                             ts to 'partial', only saved when cra